kenchuks44/CI-CD-with-AWS-CodePipeline/README.md

 ![Screenshot (786)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/a09f5c16-5d11-4dff-8b3d-0f7d4916b089)

-Next, we will configure a codebuild project which we utilize the files in the codecommit repo, build a docker image & store it within ECR in the above repository.
+Next, we will configure a CodeBuild project which we utilize the files in the CodeCommit repo, build a docker image & store it within ECR in the above repository.

 ![Screenshot (787)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/e502ade0-37a6-462e-82c2-6d270e2122f3)

 For the CodeBuild configuration:
 For Source Provider, we will select `AWS CodeCommit`.
-Then, for Repository, we choose the repo we created in CodeCommit.
+Then, for Repository, we select the repo we created in CodeCommit.
 For the Branch, we will select the branch from the Branch dropdown.

 For `Environment` image, we select `Managed Image`.
 Under Operating system, we will select Amazon Linux 2.
-Then, for `Runtime(s)`, we select `Standard` and under `Image` select `aws/codebuild/amazonlinux2-x86_64-standard:X.0` where X is the highest number.
-Under Image version, Always use the latest image for this runtime version.
+Then, for `Runtime(s)`, we select `Standard` and under `Image`, select `aws/codebuild/amazonlinux2-x86_64-standard:X.0` where X is the highest number.
+Under Image version, select `Always use the latest image for this runtime version`.
 Next, for `Envrironment` type, select Linux.
 Check the Privileged box (because we're creating a docker image).
 For Service role, select New Service Role and leave the default suggested name.

 ![Screenshot (788)](https://github.com/kenchuks44/CI-CD-with-AWS-CodePipeline/assets/88329191/47aff2fa-071b-41ee-bb2e-f9782ef3e881)